 Disadvantages of Throttle Use

-- Battery Life: When using the throttle alone without pedal assist, the battery will drain much more quickly as the motor is working alone without the assistance of the rider.
+- Battery Life: Throttle systems can drain the battery faster compared to pedal assist modes.
+When using the throttle alone without pedal assist, the battery will drain much more quickly as the motor is working alone without the assistance of the rider.
 This is something to consider on rides that may be a bit longer!

 - Fitness: Using the throttle consistently can lead to some riders depending on the throttle instead of the pedals.
 This could lead to less pedaling overall, and a loss in exercise and muscle use while riding.